 Improving Customer Service

-When Gov. Pat McCrory appointed Tata as the state’s Transportation Secretary, his first instruction was to improve customer service, particularly at North Carolina’s Division of Motor Vehicles.
+When Governor Pat McCrory appointed Tata as the state’s Transportation Secretary, his first instruction was to improve customer service, particularly at North Carolina’s Division of Motor Vehicles.
 The department responded by introducing extended and Saturday hours at a total of 19 driver license offices across the state.
 As a result, more than 85 percent of the population statewide is now within a 30-mile radius of a DMV office with extended hours, and more than 30,000 people have been served during Saturday hours.

 DMV also piloted several other customer service improvements, including a customer greeter to help triage needs, kiosks and free Wi-Fi.
 So far, these improvements are making a measurable difference, with the average wait time at two of the state’s busiest driver license offices, Cary and North Raleigh, cut nearly in half.